lastmeta/HumanMoney/readme.md

 # Conclusion

+The idea behind Human Money is to treat money as a purely social rating system.
+The money supply can be seen as one unit which never changes.
+Each individual can have a portion of that unit.
+How much?
+That is determined by how much everyone thinks they deserve.
+Money therefore, in this scheme is not a unit of account, but an idication of social credit.
+With it you determine the relative credit of any other account.

+Human Money is an attempt to "monetize the vote" or "model the vote as a currency" or "instanteate the pure idea that everyone 'owns' their own voice as a decentralized autonomous organization."
+A currency representing the vote is therefore fundamentally different than traditional currencies because in order to keep the mass average of individuals soverign it must have built within it resistences to the aggregation of power.

+This requires that it is not a store of value, because one cannot store it up.
+Instead it must mirror the group's current evaluation of an individual's voice.
+This does not mean there can be no variation in the strength of that voice, it merely means one cannot store that strength be used at a later date like one can with traditional currencies.

 This is the people's money.
 This is Human money.
 This is money that can serve as a stipend for living as it monitizes the vote.
-It's market-derived, distributed, decentralized, universal basic income, or as close as we can currently get the free market to come to it.
+It's market-derived, distributed, decentralized, universal basic income, or as close as we can currently get the market to come to it.
 As automation comes online and the value of human labor drops we need a solution beyond centralized control, beyond inflation, beyond charity that helps us redistribute the wealth of that automation.
-Modeling money after democratized citizenship - you have value just by being a member of the group: you have a vote... seems like the most direct way to automatically distribute purchasing power back to those that need it.
-It is breathing.
-The economy is alive.
+Modeling money after democratized citizenship - you have value just by being a member of the group: you have a vote.
+Perhaps it is the most direct way to automatically distribute purchasing power back to those that need it.
+It is the alternative breath the economy.

-#### Other notes...

-to "monetize the vote" or "model the vote as a currency" or "instanteate the pure idea that everyone 'owns' their own voice as a decentralized autonomous organization."
-A currency representing the vote is therefore fundamentally different than traditional currencies because in order to keep the mass average of individuals soverign it must have built within it resistences to the aggregation of power.

-This requires that it is not a store of value, because one cannot store it up.
-Instead it must mirror the group's current evaluation of an indiviual's voice.
-This does not mean there can be no variation in the strength of that voice, it merely means one cannot store that strength be used at a later date like one can with traditional currencies.

-The idea behind Human Money is to treat money as a purely social rating system. they money supply can be seen as 1 unit which never changes. each individual can have a portion of that unit.
-How much? that is determined by how much everyone thinks they deserve.
-Money therefore, in this scheme is not a unit of account, but an idication of social credit.
-With it you determine the relative credit of any other account.

-Money represents control and we have so far lived in a world where control over one's labor was a valuable commodity but that world is coming to an abrupt close.
-As it does, perhaps we should redefine money in terms of arbitrary decree, in terms of the vote, rather than labor.

-Identity - accounts need to be mostly distributed. and each account needs to be known by all other accounts.
-Bitcoin does not have this poperty because anyone can produce a valid address cheaply.
-The simplest way to achieve this requirement is to have the system be administered from a centralized powerful authority, however, the simplest way to do it in a decentralized maner may be to merely allow each account created to have an equal chance to create any sucessive account and have a scheme of how quickly they're allowed to do this baked into the protocol.
-That way accounts remain a scarce resource and are therefore sold or gifted as they are generated.